 The Ahetze Dam was the first barrier upstream from the mouth of the river, and removing it allows the fish to pass all year round, whatever the hydrological conditions.

-The Zirikolatzeko Erreka is a left bank tributary of Uhabia River, a small coastal river.
-There is no other dam downstream, and the first obstacle encountered by the fish upstream is located more than 3 km (culvert partially passable).
-Upstream hosts populations of brown trout, sea lamprey and eel.
+The Zirikolatzeko Erreka is a left-bank tributary of the Uhabia River, a small coastal river.
+The Ahetze Dam was the first obstacle encountered by the fish travelling upstream.
+This river hosts populations of brown trout, sea lamprey and eel.

-Due to the proximity of the ocean, this small river presents challenges for migratory fish.
-The highest stakes are here for the eel (Anguilla anguilla), the sea lamprey (Petromyzon marinus) and brown trout (salmo trutta).
+Due to the ocean’s proximity, this small barrier presented challenges for migratory fish.
+The highest stakes are here for the eel (Anguilla anguilla), sea lamprey (Petromyzon marinus) and brown trout (salmo trutta).

-Many pressures have increased on aquatic ecosystems in recent years in our region.
+In recent years, many pressures have increased on aquatic ecosystems in the project region.
 River barriers are one of them.
-Many projects have been carried out on main rivers in recent years, but not on small tributaries like the Zirikolatzeko Erreka River.
+Many projects have recently been carried out on main rivers, but not small tributaries like the Zirikolatzeko Erreka River.

-In the context of climate change, circulation of fish (and of all aquatic organisms in general) is becoming an increasing issue.
-For these reasons, our association has been in dialogue with the owner of the barrier.
-He no longer used this fording, and he is in favour of removing it.
+In the context of climate change, the circulation of fish (and of all aquatic organisms in general) is becoming an increasing issue.
+For these reasons, Federation Peche 64 was in dialogue with the owner of the barrier who no longer used the barrier, and he was in favour of removing it.

 Federation de Peche 64